janelia-flyem/libdvid-cpp/README.md

 The advantage of this approach is that you never have to explicitly build libdvid-cpp.
 It is automatically built by buildem as an explicit dependency of your application.

+## Example application

+Consult the application of *example* to see many of the API features exercised.
+Applications should include *<libdvid/DVIDNode.h>*.
+The API requires the creation of a DVID server type and a DVID node type corresponding to the htpp address where DVID is running and the UUID for the version of the interested node.
+Beyond this state, all API calls are stateless.

 ## TODO

 * Add test regressions